awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-corsconfiguration.md

 Boolean indicating whether request is allowed to contain credentials\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `AllowHeaders`   <a name="sam-api-corsconfiguration-allowheaders"></a>
 String of headers to allow\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `AllowMethods`   <a name="sam-api-corsconfiguration-allowmethods"></a>
 String containing the HTTP methods to allow\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `AllowOrigin`   <a name="sam-api-corsconfiguration-alloworigin"></a>
 String of origin to allow\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `MaxAge`   <a name="sam-api-corsconfiguration-maxage"></a>
 String containing the number of seconds to cache CORS Preflight request\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-api-corsconfiguration--examples"></a>